mslinn/ibm-personality-insights-fun/README.md

 ```

 ## Curl
-The Getting Started instructions show a curl example, which I modified as shown.
+The IBM Personality Insights Getting Started instructions show a `curl` example, which I modified as shown.
 I then wrote a simple Python equivalent, shown in the next section.

 ```